- Home

 If the tenancy agreement is in your ex-partner’s name only, then your rights depend on whether you and your ex-partner are cohabiting or married/in a civil partnership.

-If you are married or in a civil partnership then you have what are known as “home rights”, meaning that you legally have the right to stay (in Scotland this is referred to as being a “non-entitled spouse/civil partner”).
+If you are married or in a civil partnership then you can apply for “home rights” with HM land registry, meaning that you legally have the right to stay (in Scotland this is referred to as being a “non-entitled spouse/civil partner”).
 The tenancy could even be transferred to you during divorce or dissolution proceedings; this might be because your ex-partner agrees to, or the court could order it if you are going to be the primary carer for your children after separation.
+Read about applying for home rights on GOV.uk.

 If you are not married or in a civil partnership then you do not have any automatic rights to stay, and your ex-partner can ask you to leave if they give reasonable notice.
 You may be able to apply to the court for an occupation order if you feel you need to stay; for example, if it would be for the benefit of a child.